Either & Ior (& Result)

 , or a nullable type.

-A common scenario is to have an Either
+A common scenario is to have a potentially erroneous value (not only limited

 as errors of the entire block or keep the execution if the value represents